kwaklab-cornell/simGRO/README.md

 PromoterLength	200
 PauseSite	40
 ```
 Gene lengths and positions.
 Labels are case insensitive, followed by a tab and the number in integers.
-Promoter starts at 0 bo, TSS is at 200 bp, pause site at 240 bp, and gene is 10 kb long, followed by 1800 bp flanking region.
+Promoter starts at 0 bp, TSS is at 200 bp, pause site at 240 bp, and gene is 10 kb long, followed by 1800 bp flanking region.

 ```
 # Initiation rate limiting transcription factor occupancy parameters (once every 500s, stays for 20s)